websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/developing-page-fragments-with-the-fragments-toolkit.md

         * `index.html`: the HTML source for the Fragment

         * `configuration.json`: a JSON file that defines the Fragment's configuration.
-See [Making Fragments Configurable](./making-fragments-configurable.md) for more information.
+See [Adding Configuration Options to Fragments](./adding-configuration-options-to-fragments.md) for more information.

         * `main.js`: the JavaScript source for the Fragment